arcus-azure/arcus/community/blog/2021 Quick overview at the new major Arcus Messaging v1.0 release/README.md

 # Taking messaging to the next level with Arcus Messaging v1.0
 Arcus Messaging v1.0 release is the biggest one yet which provides more ways to authenticate, improvements, and many more.

-Because the new version contains a lot of breaking changes, we've created a [dedicated migration guide](https://messaging.arcus-azure.net/guides/migration-guide-v1.0) to help consumers in updating towards this new major version.
+Because the new version contains a few breaking changes, we provide a [dedicated migration guide](https://messaging.arcus-azure.net/guides/migration-guide-v1.0) to help end-users to migrate to our new approach.

 Come and take a quick look what the release has to offer in this overview blog post.